-[Prerequisite: Biblical Concepts of Leadership (LD 301)] Is this required for nonprofit?
+[Prerequisite: Biblical Concepts of Leadership (LD 301)]

 Case studies will be selected for in-depth study of the application of leadership concepts with particular reference to those concepts found in Scripture.
 Students will develop a written analysis of their style of leadership.
 Related issues are introduced through readings.